Beam me to the beach Scotty and don’t forget my notebook!

 After the cruise, I took the time to reflect and ask myself: “Where do you see yourself in the future?”
 I knew that full-time Nomadism was not for me because I needed a permanent home base to return to.
 But the idea of being able to work remotely for a few months of the year and live by the sea appealed to me.
 I’ve always dreamt of being able to surf before work every day and finish my evening on the water at sunset.
 At the same time, I also wanted to invest time in my own projects and develop my know-how on certain tech topics such as Blockchain and Artificial Intelligence.
 I was convinced that I could also help companies with my skills from anywhere.
 In the following weeks, my decision to resign was also strengthened by external circumstances.
 And these circumstances gave me the last push in the right direction.

 I sincerely believe that in every crisis there is also a tremendous opportunity.
 It is possible to grow beyond oneself through a crisis and to transform oneself in a positive sense.
-The key question is whether you see yourself in the role of the helmsman holding the wheel in your hands or take a passive attitude of sacrifice?
+The key question is whether you see yourself in the role of the helmsman holding the wheel in your hands or take a passive attitude of sacrifice.

 When you hear the word “transformation,” do you think of Kafka’s book “The Metamorphosis” and the tragic story of the man who turns into an insect and dies at the end or a flying butterfly?